AChedozeau/Defi-IA-2022/README.md

   - Be sure to have the `kaggle` command installed using `pip install kaggle`.
 If the kaggle command cannot be found, add `~/.local/bin` to your path.
   - Run `dowload_data.sh` in your working directory.
 A ./DATA_RAINFALL/ directory will be created containing all the data from ground stations and Arpege.

+### Or simply : get our data folder from this link : , then unzip it in the Git folder, you should have a "DATA_RAINFALL" folder.

 ## Preprocessing the data:

   - Install the `xarray` python library (plus `netcdf4` and  `h5netcdf` if necessary) to collect Arpege_2D data